 Kali Audio LP-6

 The Kali LP-6 offers 6.5-inch woofers and very low distortion in lower frequencies at a stunning $150 each, which makes it the lowest-priced 6-inch model I could find.
-With a frequency response that reaches down to 39Hz, they are a solid option for hip-hop, EDM or other bass-heavy genres and may allow you to work without the additional investment in a sub.
+With a frequency response that reaches down to 39Hz, they are in the sweet spot for hip-hop, EDM or other bass-heavy genres and may allow you to work without the additional investment in a sub.
 The LP-6’s 112db SPL handling gives them more swat than anything else at this price point, and for another hundred bucks or so you can upgrade to the LP-8 with 8-inch drivers and even lower bass.

 (Sold in singles)